Cassock: Anglican and Methodist

 The Anglican church uses single and double-breasted cassocks.
 For many this is to indicate tradition (single-breasted in the Anglo-Catholic tradition and double-breasted in the evangelical end of the church).

 The double-breasted cassock fastens at the shoulders on the opposing side of the breast and at the waist with one concealed button.
 The latter usually has a single small stem-button sewn at centre front about 12–15 cm below the centre-front neck line which is used to secure the academic hood, worn for Choir Dress.

 The single-breasted cassock worn by Anglicans traditionally has thirty-nine buttons as signifying the Thirty-Nine Articles, or as some would prefer "Forty stripes save one" – the punishment Saint Paul the Apostle says he received from the Jews.

 Cassocks are often worn without a cincture and some opt for a buckled belt.

-Black is the most common colour for priests, readers, vergers, and server cassocks.
+Black is the most common colour for priests (presbyters), readers, vergers, and server cassocks.
 Lighter colours, such as white are used in tropical countries and some cathedrals have colours specific for their location.
 Piping is also used in the Anglican church to indicate position held with red being used for Deans, Archdeacons and Cathedral Canons.
 Bishops and Archbishops often wear purple cassocks.
 This has been practise since the 19th century.
 More recently the Archbishops have chosen to wear black, this can be seen in the ministries of Rowan Williams and Justin Welby.
-A comparatively recent custom - since the reign of Edward VII - is that scarlet cassocks are properly worn only by Chaplains to the Queen and by members of Royal foundations such as Westminster Abbey and some Cambridge college chapels.
+A comparatively recent custom – since the reign of Edward VII – is that scarlet cassocks are properly worn only by Chaplains to the King and by members of Royal foundations such as Westminster Abbey and some Cambridge college chapels.
 They are also worn by the Head Master and Master of the King's Scholars of Westminster School.
 Nonetheless, many cathedral canons wear full crimson cassocks rather than with mere piping, as do many servers guilds and choirs due to longstanding practice.

 Cassocks are sometimes also worn by readers, altar servers, and choir members, when they do this is the double-breasted style.
 Readers and altar servers usually wear black cassocks, but those worn by choirs are usually coloured.

-Ministers of the Methodist Church of Great Britain traditionally wear a double-breasted cassock (as in the evangelical Anglican tradition).
+Ministers (presbyters) of the Methodist Church of Great Britain also traditionally wear a double-breasted cassock (as in the evangelical Anglican tradition).